-The inspection team undertook audits of traceability for three bodies in storage.
-This included a perinatal case, a community death, a hospital death and a body with same / similar name.
-Traceability details were crosschecked between the identification band on the body, information on the door of the storage unit, the mortuary register and paperwork.
-All bodies were fully traceable.
+The inspection team undertook audits of traceability for four bodies in storage.
+This included community and hospital cases.
+Traceability details were crosschecked between the identification band on the body and information in the mortuary register and electronic records.
+No discrepancies were identified.